sarjataziz/userleader-django-backend/README.md

      A = -\log_{10}(T/100)
      ```

-3. **Peak Detection**:
+4. **Peak Detection**:
+   - Uses the **Savitzky-Golay** filter to smooth absorbance data.
-   - Peaks are detected using the Savitzky-Golay filter and `scipy.signal.find_peaks`.
+   - Detects peaks using the `find_peaks` function and also `savgol_filter` from `scipy.signal`.
-   - Prominence-based filtering ensures accurate detection.

-4. **Reference Spectrum Matching**:
+5. **Reference Spectrum Matching**:
-   - Peaks are matched to a reference spectrum using wavenumber ranges or tolerances.
-   - Matches are categorized as exact or approximate.
+   - Matches detected peaks with reference functional groups in a reference dataset (`IR_Correlation_Table_5000_to_250.xlsx`).
+   - Implements a dynamic grouping and filtering mechanism to extract relevant peaks.

-5. **Model Prediction**:
+6. **Model Prediction**:
-   - The most probable compound is predicted using a trained Random Forest model.
+   - Utilizes a pre-trained Random Forest model to predict the compound name based on the spectrum.
+   - Scales data and ensures compatibility with the model.

-6. **Reporting**:
+7. **Reporting**:
    - The peak detection report categorizes detected peaks by bond type and functional groups.
    - The final compound prediction is returned.